Nino Burjanadze: Early life and career

 Nino Burjanadze was born in Kutaisi, then-Soviet Georgia.
-She graduated in 1986 from the Faculty of Law of the Tbilisi State University (TSU) and afterwards pursued education at the Moscow State University from which she graduated with a doctorate in International Law in 1990.
-In 1991, she became a docent (Associate Professor) of the Faculty of International Law at the Tbilisi State University.
-At the same time, she worked as an expert-consultant in international law for the Parliament of Georgia and the Ministry for Environment Protection and Natural Resources.
+She graduated in 1986 from the Faculty of Law of the Tbilisi State University (TSU).
+Afterwards, she pursued education at Moscow State University from which she graduated with a doctorate in International Law in 1990.
+In 1991, she became a docent (Associate Professor) of the Faculty of International Law at Tbilisi State University.
+At the same time, she worked as an expert consultant in international law for the Parliament of Georgia and the Ministry for Environment Protection and Natural Resources.

 Political career

 In 1995, Burjanadze was elected to the Parliament of Georgia for the Union of Citizens of Georgia (UCG) then chaired by the President of Georgia Eduard Shevardnadze and supported financially by her father Anzor Burjanadze, a wealthy businessman.
 She first chaired the Parliamentary Committee for Constitutional Law from 1998 to 1999, and the Parliamentary Committee for International Relations from 2000 to 2001.
-During the years, she became known as a supporter of pro-Western values and proponent of Georgia's integration with NATO and the European Union.
-She was closely allied with the reformist wing within the UCG led by Mikheil Saakashvili and Zurab Zhvania whom she succeeded on November 9 as the parliamentary chairperson after Zhvania resigned on November 1, 2001.
+During these years, she became known as a supporter of pro-Western values and a proponent of Georgia's integration with NATO and the European Union.
+She was closely allied with the reformist wing within the UCG led by Mikheil Saakashvili and Zurab Zhvania whom she succeeded on 9 November as parliamentary chairperson after Zhvania resigned on 1 November 2001.

-Although she gave Shevardnadze strong support in his dealings with foreign countries (in particular with Russia), she spoke out forcefully against the corruption and inefficiency of his government's domestic policy, declaring it to be "absolutely incompetent."
+Although she gave Shevardnadze strong support in his dealings with foreign countries (particularly with Russia), she spoke out forcefully against the corruption and inefficiency of his government's domestic policy, declaring it "absolutely incompetent."
 She left the UCG in 2002, forming an opposition party called the Burjanadze-Democrats to fight the November 2003 parliamentary elections.

 After the rigged parliamentary elections of 2 November 2003, she joined other opposition leaders in denouncing the election results and urging mass demonstrations against Shevardnadze.
 The terms of the Georgian constitution automatically made her the acting president when Shevardnadze resigned on 23 November.
+This became known as the Rose Revolution.
 One of Burjanadze's first actions was to appeal for national unity and repeal the state of emergency declared by Shevardnadze, in an effort to restore stability to a country with a long history of political violence.
-She was an obvious candidate for the post, as she is widely respected by her compatriots - opinion polling in 2003 showed her to be one of 's three most popular political figures.
+She was an obvious candidate for the post, as she is widely respected by her compatriots - opinion polling in 2003 showed her to be one of Georgia's three most popular political figures.